 Mathematical, Physical and Life Sciences

 Global Jet Watch is a unique project linking professional astronomers with schoolchildren around the world to carry out cutting edge research.
 Dedicated to investigating the behaviour of black holes, it employs small telescopes, strategically separated in longitude around the globe so there is always one in darkness, to provide around the clock data to the headquarters in Oxford.
 Observatories located in boarding schools in India, Chile, Australia and South Africa are equipped with research-grade instrumentation and bespoke spectrographs providing continuous monitoring of black hole SS433, the first undertaking of its kind.
 The project seeks in particular to engage girls from around the world and inspire a new generation of scientists.
 In January 2017, a solar farm was connected to the observatory in India.
-It is now powered entirely independent of the local grid from a renewable source.
+It is now powered entirely independently of the local grid from a renewable source.

-Globalisation and its discontents are of prime concern in the world today, yet few grasp that its key ideas have a deep history, which should resonate in the present.
 The Global Nodes, Global Orders: Macro and Micro histories of Globalization project attempts to historicise and re-conceptualise globalisation, bring the key disciplines together, and better understand its intimate mechanics and implications for the present.
 Led by James Belich in Oxford, it brings together leading scholars from Oxford, Princeton, Osaka, Kolkata, Leiden and Konstanz.

 The Cultural Heritage Programme at Oxford, in partnership with Maharana Mewar Charitable Foundation and the American Institute of Indian Studies is working to digitise more than 200,000 images of Indic art and architecture.